Things To Keep In Mind

 - Each school will evaluate your application and make an independent decision about admission.
-Acceptance by both schools does not guarantee approval of a joint degree.
+Admission by both schools does not guarantee approval of a joint degree.

-- Once accepted to both schools, you may discuss your academic planning with the Dean of Students.
+- After you are admitted to both programs, you will be able to discuss your academic planning with the Dean of Students.

 - In most cases, you may start your program in either school, but the two programs must be interwoven.
 Coursework completed before matriculating at YLS is ineligible for law school course credit.
 If you are planning to pursue a joint degree with intention of reducing your total study time, you must matriculate at the Law School before finishing your other degree.
 Students in Ph.D. programs who have reached ABD status are ineligible to receive law school credit for their previously completed coursework.

-- If you plan to begin your joint degree in a school other than the Law School, you need to petition the Dean of Admissions for a Deferral of Admission.
+- If you plan to begin your joint degree outside of the Law School, you will need to submit a request for a deferral of admission.

-- After you have matriculated at the Law School, you must petition for approval of your joint degree program.
-You will need to submit a formal proposal to the Faculty Committee on Special Courses of Study outlining a course of study and explaining how pursuing a degree in another program complements or enhances your legal studies.
+- After you have matriculated at the Law School, you will need to submit a formal proposal to the Faculty Committee on Special Courses of Study outlining a course of study and explaining how pursuing a degree in another program complements or enhances your legal studies.

 - The Faculty Committee on Special Courses of Study meets once each semester.
 First-year students are strongly advised to wait until the spring to submit joint degree proposals.
 You must be enrolled in or admitted to the other school or program at the time you submit your proposal.

-After the first-term, students at Yale Law School are permitted to take courses in the undergraduate, graduate, and professional schools at Yale University.
-This type of interdisciplinary study is an excellent way to explore other areas or to gain specialized knowledge without enrolling in a joint degree program.
-Often this intersectional academic study provides ample training in another discipline without increasing the length of the JD program.
-Students may receive law school credit for these courses when they are relevant to their program of study or professional career.
-Up to 12 units of credit for such courses may be counted towards the 83 units required for the JD degree.
+After the completing the first term, students at Yale Law School are permitted to enroll in courses in the undergraduate, graduate, and professional schools at Yale University.
+This type of interdisciplinary study is an excellent way to explore other areas or to gain specialized knowledge without enrolling in a formal joint degree program.
+Often this intersectional academic study provides ample training in another discipline without increasing the length of the three-year JD program.
+Students may receive law school credit for these courses when they are relevant to their program of study or professional career; up to 12 units of credit for such courses may be counted towards the 83 units required for the JD degree.